 If you’re like us, you love beards, but you should treat your beard and hairstyle as equal partners in your overall style.
 And a common question is which element to concentrate on first – your beard or hairstyle?
 Perhaps the best answer is that you focus on your strengths first; if you have a great beard and an average head of hair (or no hair at all), then focus on your beard from the beginning.
 With thinning hair, you want to draw attention away from your head and onto your beard.

-But, not to digress – let’s move on to the proper pairings of beards and hairstyles.
+We have a couple of products, like our sea salt spray and Styling Balm, that can work for both, but, not to digress – let’s move on to the proper pairings of beards and hairstyles.
 We’ll also talk a bit later about the right hairstyle for your hair type.